-Richmont urges the practice of loving confrontation when any member of a Christian community feels that another member is living in violation of what the Bible teaches about Christian conduct.
+Richmont urges the practice of loving confrontation when any member of a Christian community feels that another member is living in violation of what of Christian conduct.
 Richmont, therefore, encourages individuals to follow, where feasible, the steps of verbal confrontation and dialogue described in Matthew 18:15-22.